mrj001/TestRNG/References/ErrataInRefA.md

 \end{align}
 $$

-This is confirmed in the numerical example, where they show the values divided by two.
+This is confirmed in the numerical example, where they show the previously calculated values divided by two.

 Also in Step (5), the values given for the Upper Incomplete Gamma Function (Q(a, x), per Section 5.5.3) are incorrect.
 In the following table, Q(a, x) was calculated with the online calculator at: